 - Oops!Something went wrong.Please try again later.

-City Chic Collective's (ASX:CCX) stock is up by 8.4% over the past three months.
-We wonder if and what role the company's financials play in that price change as a company's long-term fundamentals usually dictate market outcomes.
+City Chic Collective's (ASX:CCX) stock is up by a considerable 11% over the past week.
+Given that the market rewards strong financials in the long-term, we wonder if that is the case in this instance.
 Particularly, we will be paying attention to City Chic Collective's ROE today.

 Return on equity can be calculated by using the formula: